MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsPauseComputeSystem.md

 ## Description

-Pauses the execution of a compute system
+Pauses the execution of a compute system, see [sample code](./ComputeSystemSample.md#PauseResumeCS)

 ## Syntax